(Originally published, Aug-2015, then updated by Tania, October-2018)

 ½ cup / 75 g standard flour

-- I used milk chocolate in this particular one but often use dark chocolate, it’s good because the brownie is so sweet and dark chocolate is so bitter.
+- I used milk chocolate in this brownie, but I often use dark chocolate.
+It’s good because the brownie is so sweet and dark chocolate is so bitter.
 Half ‘n’ half is also very nice!
 It’s really a personal preference, just add your favourite. 🙂

 STEP BY STEP

-Place an oven rack just below the centre of the oven (the top of the slice tin should be sitting in the centre of the oven) and turn it to 150°C / 300°F fan/convection oven or 170°C / 325°F conventional oven, on bake.
+Place an oven rack just below the centre of the oven (the top of the slice tin should be sitting in the centre of the oven) and turn it to 150°C fan/convection oven or 170°C F conventional oven, on bake.

 Next, spray a 27 x 16 cm standard-sized, slice tin with non-stick cooking spray and line it with non-stick baking paper.